pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

-* First read the operation count, then process each line.
+* First read the operation count, then read and process one operation line at a time.
 * History is array of current string (stored as symbol), treated as a stack.
-* Long test 6.598589 seconds

 **USAGE**